This page is only for existing customers of the Amazon Glacier service using Vaults and the original REST API from 2012.

 Topics

-Vault Operations in S3 Glacier
+Vault Operations in Amazon Glacier

 Creating and Deleting Vaults

-You can delete a vault only if there are no archives in the vault as of the last inventory that S3 Glacier computed and if there have been no writes to the vault since the last inventory.
+You can delete a vault only if there are no archives in the vault as of the last inventory that Amazon Glacier computed and if there have been no writes to the vault since the last inventory.

 Note